 Regardless of which industry they work in, all expats from outside the EU hoping to take up a job offer in Manchester will need to ensure they have a valid work permit.

-Many expats have a firm employment offer in place before relocating to the city, but for those that don't, networking, recruitment agencies, and the business and recruitment pages of local newspapers will be helpful in finding work.
+Many expats have a firm employment offer in place before relocating to the city, but for those that don't, online job portals, networking, recruitment agencies, and the business and recruitment pages of local newspapers will be helpful in finding work.